phil294/tkbash/README.md

 tkbash gui2 p p -x 10 -y 10 -w 330 -h 80 --bg black --fg white -t "popup text..."
 ```

 This repository is fairly new.
-If you experience any issues or think that some cool stuff is missing, please open an issue above or contact eochgls@web.de.
+If you experience any issues or think that some cool stuff is missing, please open an issue above or contact philip@waritschlager.de.
 Commits welcome.

 Snapshot of `tkbash --help`: